Have a look at our Associate Artists

 Gandini Juggling's meta, commissioned by Jacksons Lane

-meta is a show about making shows.
+meta was a show about making shows.
 An elliptical reflection on entertainment.

 In the 1990s the Gandinis made a series of experimental pieces with Choreographer Gill Clarke that were performed at Jacksons Lane.
 For this commission they revisited those pieces with 6 jugglers and 3 dancers, for a specially-commissioned show that features complex juggling, text, ballet dancing, hammers, nudity, tables and a comedy sketch.

-The show is bursting with concepts and commentary about form, style and substance.
+The show was bursting with concepts and commentary about form, style and substance.
 They explore this dissection of things, about dwelling deeper into the anatomy of a show.

-meta sees the Gandinis simultaneously looking back to the past and forward to the future.
+meta saw the Gandinis simultaneously looking back to the past and forward to the future.